 Using Portland, Oregon, as an example, what you will find in the zoning ordinance is that accessory dwelling units are lawful in all residential zones.
 The term "accessory dwelling unit" includes tiny houses that meet the development standards.
 Relevant development standards require the tiny house to:

 When used as a dwelling in a residential zone as an accessory dwelling, tiny houses on wheels are typically illegal in Oregon.
-You may encounter exceptions that allow camping or like use, but even then, the overnight use of a THOW is usually limited.
-Using a THOW as a home office or art studio is more likely to be legal because those types of uses do not invoke the same construction standards as a residential dwelling.
+You might encounter exceptions that allow camping or like use, but even then, the overnight use of a THOW is usually limited.
+Using a THOW as a home office or art studio is more likely to be legal because those uses don't invoke the same construction standards as a residential dwelling.
 Such uses also do not invoke concerns about overcrowding and unwanted traffic.

 If your local government does not allow tiny houses on wheels for residential use, and you want to change that, inquire about the process for amending the comprehensive plan and zoning code to allow THOW.
-The process may be costly and time-consuming, but if there is enough political pressure, your local leaders may be willing to change your community's land use regulations to allow tiny houses.
+The process might be costly and time-consuming, but with enough political pressure, your local leaders might be persuaded to change community land use regulations to allow tiny houses.

-Given the challenges tiny houses pose to local governments and the lack of clear policies, it may be tempting to forgo the permitting process and just put your THOW in your backyard.
+Given the challenges tiny houses pose to local governments and the lack of clear policies, it might be tempting to forgo the permitting process and just put a THOW in your backyard.

 This is risky.
-If a cranky neighbor files a complaint or a noise code enforcer initiates a proceeding against you, you may end up having to remove your THOW and pay a fine.
-It is a good idea to talk to a land use attorney to fully understand your legal obligations and the risks before making such a decision.
+If a cranky neighbor files a complaint or a noise code enforcer initiates a proceeding against you, you could end up having to remove your THOW and pay a fine.
+It's a good idea to talk to a land use attorney to fully understand your legal obligations and the risks before making such a decision.